Dream-Launch-Studios/saas-guys/PRD.md

 Authentication and User Management
-OAuth Login: Support single-click sign-up/login via Google (and optionally GitHub or Microsoft).
-CodeGuide uses Google OAuth exclusively, but offering multiple providers increases flexibility.
+OAuth Login: Support single-click sign-up/login via Google (and optionally GitHub or Microsoft). vibedocs uses Google OAuth exclusively, but offering multiple providers increases flexibility.
 Using a service like Clerk or Auth0 simplifies implementation.

 User Accounts: Each user has a profile with email, name, and preferences.
 They can change password (if they set one) or revoke connected accounts.
 A profile page shows plan status and billing info.